ceu-lang/ceu/doc/manual/v0.20/docs/050-statements.md

 ----------------------

-Asynchronous execution allow programs to execute time consuming computations without interfering with the *synchronous side* of applications (i.e., all core language statements):
+Asynchronous execution allow programs to execute time consuming computations without interfering with the responsiveness of the  *synchronous side* of applications (i.e., all core language statements):

 ```ceu
 Async  ::= await async [ `(´LIST(Var)`)´ ] do